Understanding IRS Tax Penalties

 They charge a flat fee for their services which depends on the complexity of the case.
 They also offer a free consultation where they can learn more about your case to provide a quote for services.

 With careful planning and preparation, you can avoid tax penalties and owing money to the IRS.
 That being said, life happens and not everyone can file their taxes on time.
 The key is to understand the penalties involved as well as the solutions available to you.
-These may include filing a first-time penalty abatement, getting an extension on your tax return, or hiring a tax relief company to help bring down your taxes owed.
+These may include filing a first-time penalty abatement, getting an extension on your tax return, or hiring a tax relief company to help bring down.